galica9999/aws-cloud-formation-tiered-network-config/README.md

 ```

 - **Value** - The value is the variable we are passing back to the master template.
-If we try access the stackVPC output, we would get whatever is set in this value parameter.
+If we try access the stackVPC output, we will get whatever is set in this value parameter.
 In this case it is the VPC ID.
 - **Export** - We are exporting a name too so it actually gets exported as something that can be found.
-- **Fn:Sub** - This function allows us to substitute in a environment variable into a string so the name can be dynamic.
+- **Fn:Sub** - This function allows us to substitute in an environment variable into a string so the name can be dynamic.

 </p>
 </details>